PMP Exam Preparation (92 Blogs) Become a Certified Professional

 4).
 M stands for measuring the data to make a baseline for improvements.4).
 M stands for measure and identify characteristics that are critical to quality

-33. Explain the entire team forming process you follow for your team.
+33. Explain the entire team-forming process you follow for your team.

 • Storming: In this stage, team members get more comfortable in sharing their opinions with the team and with a possibility of internal conflict within the group.

-• Norming: In this stage, the project team receives the clarity and support on the tasks to proceed with the project.
+• Norming: In this stage, the project team receives clarity and support on the tasks to proceed with the project.

-• Adjourning: This is the final stage of the team forming process, which takes place after project completion.
-In this stage, the team is broken up and resources are released.
+• Adjourning: This is the final stage of the team-forming process, which takes place after project completion.
+In this stage, the team is broken up, and resources are released.

 34. What is the process of calculating the three-point estimating method?